mdgriffith/elm-optimize-level-2/transformations.md

 ## Results Summary

-- Not include in the `elm-optimize` tool
+- Not included in the `elm-optimize` tool
 - There does seem to be a slight asset size reduction.
 - The inline-functions transformation has a larger shrinking impact on asset size.
 - Comes with the caveat that the [code will not work on IE](https://caniuse.com/#feat=arrow-functions)